Rents spiked in San Francisco, Chicago, NY City, Rochester, Kansas City… rose more slowly in others… fell in Austin, Denver, San Antonio, Phoenix…

 By Wolf Richter for WOLF STREET.

 Asking rents – the rents that landlords show in ads for their vacant rental properties – are not moving in lockstep across markets.
 In some markets, overall asking rents for mid-tier multifamily rental apartments, condos for rent, and single-family homes for rent, all combined, are spiking, such as in San Francisco, Chicago, Rochester, New York City, or Kansas City.
 In some other markets, these asking rents are falling, such as in Austin, Denver, and San Antonio.
-But overall, markets where rents are rising are overpowering markets where rents a declining.
+But overall, markets where rents are rising are overpowering markets where rents are declining.

 There is also a big difference between multifamily apartments, where rents are under pressure in many markets due to large amounts of new supply of rental units and condos for rent; and single-family rental homes, where rents have continued to rise in most markets.